-Lunch on the Tour

 -Entrance fees to Museums and Historical Sites

-JEWISH HERITAGE IN BEYOGLU AND GALATA AREA (1 full day private tour with lunch)
+JEWISH HERITAGE IN BALAT AND HASKOY AREA (1 Full Day Private Tour with Lunch)

-After you have your breakfast at your hotel we pick you up from your hotel then start our tour with
+After breakfast at your hotel then we will pick you up from your hotel then start the Jewish Heritage Tour with,

-At the end of the day we will transfer you back to your hotel.
+At the end of the tour we will transfer you to your hotel.